valery1707/junit4-rule/README.md

 1. Add annotation `name.valery1707.junit.rule.ConditionalIgnoreRule.ConditionalIgnore` with condition created at first step

 Conditions can be reused by many test methods and ever test classes.

+Base implementations of conditionals:
+* `BaseEnvironmentCondition` - test of environment values by regexp or simple equals